ToniaPedersen/DISCDEXPI/README.md

 DISC DEXPI Project:
 - symbol library with reference Symbol ID and DEXPI class mapping
 - custom DEXPI attribute list and class hierarchy reference
-- NOAKA drafting and DEXPI modelling requirements
+- DISC drafting and DEXPI modelling requirements
+- Blueprint files

 ProteusPIDSchema 4.1.1 noaka.xsd - includes new approved Note class and should be used to verify the Blueprint file.